livewires/you-win/sheets/Reference.md

     A value of `1.0` means the sprite is fully **opaque**; `0.0` means the sprite is fully see-through.

-    If you want to remove the sprite entirely and forever, use `destroy()`.
+    If you want to remove the sprite entirely and permanently, use `destroy()`.

   * **`sprite.costume = 'poop'`**